 Whatever motivated you, you’ve taken steps to get off of plastic.
 You shop with reusable produce bags, you cook more of your meals at home and you haven’t bought bottled water in months.
 Good for you!

-How can you convince those around you to change their ways?
+Can you convince those around you to change their ways?

 1. Do, don’t preach